18223185572/ANN-R-code/README.md

-# there are some R codes for statistic analysis, machine learning, and deep learning.
+# There are some R codes for statistic analysis, machine learning, and deep learning.